vitor-augusto1/User-Auth-System/README.md

 # User Auth System

 This is an user authentication system API, built with express, typescript and firestore.
-My goal with this project was to improve my skill in typescript and node.
+My goal with this project was to improve my skills in typescript and node.

 ## Dependencies